MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 ---
-title: Read data from Power BI datasets and write data that Power BI datasets can consume
+title: Use semantic link to read data from Power BI datasets and write data that Power BI datasets can consume (preview)
-description: Learn how to read from Power BI datasets and write data that can be used in Power BI datasets. ms.reviewer: mopeakande
+description: Learn to use semantic link to read from Power BI datasets and write data that can be used in Power BI datasets. ms.reviewer: mopeakande
 reviewer: msakande
 ms.author: marcozo